zenml-io/mlstacks/eks-s3-seldon-mlflow/README.md

 ## Known Problems

-- Running the script for the first time might result in an error with one of the resources - the Istio Ingressway.
+* Running the script for the first time might result in an error with one of the resources - the Istio Ingressway.
 This is because of a limitation with the resource `kubectl_manifest` that needs the cluster to be set up before it installs its own resources.
+\

-Fix - Run `terraform apply` again in a few minutes and this should get resolved.
+    💡 Fix - Run `terraform apply` again in a few minutes and this should get resolved.

-- `timeout while waiting for plugin to start`
+*  When executing terraform commands, an error like this one: `timeout while waiting for plugin to start`
+\

-Fix - If you encounter this error with `apply`, `plan` or `destroy`, do `terraform init` and run your command again.
+    💡 Fix - If you encounter this error with `apply`, `plan` or `destroy`, do `terraform init` and run your command again.

-- `Failed to construct REST client` while running `terraform apply`
+* While running `terraform apply`, an error which says `Failed to construct REST client`
+\

-Fix - Run the `aws eks --region REGION update-kubeconfig --name <eks-cluster-name> --alias terraform` command and do `apply` again.
+    💡 Fix - Run the `aws eks --region REGION update-kubeconfig --name <eks-cluster-name> --alias terraform` command and do `apply` again.

-- `context deadline exceeded`
+* While running a terraform command, this error might appear too: `context deadline exceeded`
+\

-Fix - This problem could arise due to strained system resources.
+    💡 Fix - This problem could arise due to strained system resources.
 Try running the command again after some time.